Pointe-Noire: Transport

 Thanks to its rapid growth, the city now includes Tié-Tié Railway Station and Ngondji Railway Station, the next railway stations after the Pointe Noire terminus.

+On 22 June 2010 a train departing from Pointe-Noire derailed resulting in the deaths of many passengers.
+The railway was built by the French between 1921 and 1934 during the French colonial rule in Congo.

 Pointe-Noire has a taxi-bus network that runs throughout the entire city.

-On 22 June 2010 a train departing from Pointe-Noire derailed resulting in the deaths of at least 50 passengers.
-The railway was built by the French between 1921 and 1934 during the French colonial rule in Congo.
-Thousands of people died while building the railway.

 Places of worship

-Among the places of worship, they are predominantly Christian churches and temples : Roman Catholic Diocese of Pointe-Noire (Catholic Church), Evangelical Church of Congo (World Communion of Reformed Churches) and Assemblies of God.
+Among the places of worship, they are predominantly Christian churches and temples: Roman Catholic Diocese of Pointe-Noire (Catholic Church), Evangelical Church of Congo (World Communion of Reformed Churches) and Assemblies of God.

-Rankings

-In the Mercer (consulting firm) Quality of Living Survey of 215 cities, Pointe Noire was ranked 209 in 2009.
-The rank for 2008 was 210.